sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 ## Use GitHub Copilot to explain the library application codebase

-It's important to understand an application's architecture and key features before documenting the project.
 GitHub Copilot can help you to understand an unfamiliar codebase by generating explanations at the solution, file, and code line levels.

 ### Analyze code using prompts in the Chat view